dynamiccookies/Simple-Backup-Utility/README.md

 The backup process names the selected directory using the format `<source folder>_<backup-name>` based on the selected directory to backup.

-**Note:** The names of all files and folders are arbitrary and can be customized as needed.
+**Note:** The names of all files and folders are arbitrary and can be customized as needed, including `index.php`.

 ## License